Rembrant777/Learn-CUDA/Chapter07/note.md

         _S_A[ty][tx] = A[row * N + idx * BLOCK_SIZE + tx];
         _S_B[ty][tx] = B[(idx * BLOCK_SIZE + ty) * N + col];

-        // here wait all threads write A, B corresponding data value
+        //Here wait all threads write A, and B corresponding data value
         // --> shared memory all get ready __syncthreads();

         // threads with different threadIdx.x threadIdx.y
-        // can access different range of the matrix
+        // can access different ranges of the matrix
         // then accumulate values by different threads
         // accumulate data from different regions of the shared memory to the final result